predis/predis/tests/README.md

 correct behavior of the implementation of each command and certain abstractions implemented in the library that depend on them.
 These tests are identified by the __connected__ group.

-Integration tests for commands that are not defined in the specified server profile (see the value of the `REDIS_SERVER_VERSION` constant in `phpunit.xml`) are marked as __skipped__ automatically.
+Integration tests for commands that are not supported by the running instance of Redis are marked as __skipped__ automatically.

-By default, the test suite is configured to execute integration tests using the server profile for Redis 3.2.
-You can run the suite against a Redis instance built from the `unstable` branch with the development profile by changing the `REDIS_SERVER_VERSION` to `dev` in the `phpunit.xml` file.

 If you do not have a Redis instance up and running or available for testing, you can completely disable integration tests by excluding the __connected__ group: